Carly07/Deeelish/README.md

 ### Features Left to Implement
+•	User registration and authentication so that users are only able to edit and delete recipes and categories that they have added.
+I would also like them to be able to bookmark / save recipes that they are interested in.

-In the future, I would like to add user registration and authentication to the site.
-I would also like to add a Search box facility on the Discover Recipes page to enable users to search for a specific recipe.
+•	A Search Box facility on the Discover Recipes page to enable users to search for a specific recipe, ingredient or keyword.

+•	Develop the Tips and Techniques page to include more content.

 ## Technologies